-- engaging an engineer to design your retaining wall system. - do you have approval from the Local Authority to install the retaining walls? - will you adversely impact on your neighbour?
+- engaging an engineer to design your retaining wall system. - do you have approval from the Local Authority to install the retaining walls? - will you adversely impact on your neighbour? - will your neighbour's retaining wall impact on your proposed building?

-- will your neighbour's retaining wall impact on your proposed building? - do you need sub-surface drainage systems to reduce loads and water impact on you or your neighbours' property and amenity? - utilising multiple small retaining walls/terraced gardens instead of one high retaining wall as part of your landscaping to minimise site works costs. - choosing a multi-level house may negate the need for retaining walls. - engaging a Civil Engineer and Civil Engineering Contractor to undertake your site retaining walls may be a lower cost than having the house builder arrange site retaining walls.
+- will your neighbour's retaining wall impact on your proposed building? - do you need sub-surface drainage systems to reduce loads and water impact on you or your neighbours' property and amenity? - utilising multiple small retaining walls/terraced gardens instead of one high retaining wall as part of your landscaping to minimise site works costs. - choosing a multi-level house may negate the need for retaining walls. - engaging a Civil Engineer and Civil Engineering Contractor to undertake your site retaining walls may be a lower cost than having the house builder arrange walls - Do you have services along your boundaries preventing walls to be built?